nielsmeima/pachyderm/doc/deployment/namespaces.md

 pachd-784bdf7cd7-7dzxr   1/1       Running   0          3m
 ```

 **Note** - When using a non-default namespace for Pachyderm, you will have to use the `--namespace` flag for various other `pachctl` command for them to work as expected.
-These include port-forwarding and undeploy:
+This includes undeploy:

 ```
-# forward Pachyderm ports when it was deployed to a non-default namespace
-$ pachctl port-forward --namespace pachyderm &

 # undeploying Pachyderm when it was deployed to a non-default namespace
 $ pachctl undeploy --namespace pachyderm
 ```